 There is a common misconception that once an individual enters a nursing home, no planning to protect assets can be done.
 There are several crisis planning techniques that can be utilized to save assets even after an individual has entered a nursing home.
 It is important to begin this process as soon as possible after admission to the nursing home in order to take full advantage of the laws in place for protecting the most assets, whether it be for the spouse at home or your children.
+You can schedule a quick 15-30 minute phone call with one of our experienced staff to discuss your various questions and concerns and they can schedule you an emergency appointment with one of our certified elder law attorneys.

 Medicare may provide some payments for a short term stay in a nursing home so long as the institutionalized individual (II) meets certain requirements.
 Generally, even if those requirements are met, Medicare will only pick up the full bill for the first 20 days.
-From days 21-100, there is a co-pay of $176.00 each day.
+From days 21-100, there is a co-pay each day.
 Depending on the supplemental insurance, if any, this co-pay may be reduced or even eliminated.
 After day 100, Medicare will not pay anything toward the II’s stay in the nursing home.
 At this point, he would be deemed to need long term care.
 Medicare does not pay for long term care.
-At a monthly cost of $9,000-$12,000, it doesn’t take long for savings to dwindle.
+At a monthly cost of $10,000-$12,000, it doesn’t take long for savings to dwindle.
 This leaves the family wondering how to pay for the care and how to make sure that the spouse at home has enough money to maintain his/her lifestyle.

 There are also laws and regulations in place to protect the community spouse by ensuring that they have sufficient assets and income to maintain their lifestyle.
 If you and/or your spouse’s assets are over the limit, those extra resources must be “spend down”.
 However, that “spend-down” is not limited to paying the nursing home.